dnanexus/dx-toolkit/src/ua/Readme.md

 # DNAnexus Upload Agent

 This directory contains the source code for the DNAnexus Upload Agent (UA).
 The UA is a command-line program for performing fast, robust file uploads to the platform.
 The UA is written in C++ and runs on Linux, Mac OS X, and Windows.

+## Build dependencies
+Before building the Upload Agent, follow the instructions in the SDK Readme for installing system build dependencies.

 ## Building

 To build the UA, simply run `make` in this directory.
-This will produce a subdirectory called `build/`, containing the `ua` executable.
+This will build the `ua` executable in this directory.
+The following methods can be used to deploy the Upload Agent:

+* `make install` will deposit `ua` in the `$DNANEXUS_HOME/bin` directory
+* `make dist` will build a complete UA distribution for the current platform and place it in the `dist` subdirectory.
+On Linux, the distribution is a .tar.gz file; on Windows and OS X, there are two products: a .zip file and an installer.

-On Linux, the resulting executable is statically linked.
-On Mac OS X, the executable is statically linked with the exception of two libraries: libgcc and libstdc++.
-As a result, the `libstdc++.6.dylib` and `libgcc_s.1.dylib` files in the `build/` directory must be distributed along with the Mac executable.
+The `ua` executable is statically linked on Linux.
+On Mac OS X and Windows, the executable is dynamically linked, and the necessary libraries are copied along with it.

 ## Dependencies

-The UA depends on the following libraries:
+The UA depends on the following libraries.
+They are automatically downloaded and installed when running `make`:

 * [libcurl](http://curl.haxx.se/libcurl/) for HTTP requests.
 In particular, a custom statically-linked libcurl must be built, and this relies on:
   * c-ares, an asynchronous DNS library (Ubuntu package libc-ares-dev; Mac port c-ares);
-  * OpenSSL for HTTPS;
+  * OpenSSL or the native Windows SSL library for HTTPS;
 * various [Boost](http://www.boost.org/) libraries, including Thread,
   Lexical Cast, Program Options, Filesystem, System, and Regex;
 * [zlib](http://zlib.net/) for compression;